 In this work, we adopt a simplistic approach to deal with inconsistency, based on simply rejecting inconsistent states.
 This approach is particularly critical in the presence of contextual information, which could lead to an inconsistent state simply due to a context change.
-In this light, it is particularly interesting to merge the approach presented here with the one in [10], where inconsistency is treated in a more sophisticated way.
+In this light, it is particularly interesting to merge the approach presented in this paper with the one in [12], where inconsistency is treated in a more sophisticated way, based on the notion of repairs.